NLESC-JCER/run-cpp-on-web/js-webapp-async/README.md

 # Introduction
-In an [earlier blogpost](../js-webapp/README.md) we discussed how to run c++ code on the web using Javascript.
-We created a webapp that executed some C++ code and then showed the result.
+In an [earlier blogpost](../js-webapp/README.md) we discussed how to run C++ code on the web using JavaScript.
+We created a web app that executed some C++ code and then showed the result.
 While the page was running the C++ code, the page was blocked and unresponsive.
 That was not a problem then, because the computation done in the code was very quick.
 Blocked UI becomes a problem when we are performing tasks that take a bit longer to run.

 How to prevent blocking when running long running tasks in c++?